Vitruvius-Editor/vitruvius-editor-other-model/README.md

 # Vitruvius Editor

 Vitruvius Editor is a web-based editor designed for developers to create and manage views of a remote project in the Vitruvius framework.
 It provides a modern and intuitive interface for writing, editing, and managing text-based and UML-based views.
 This repo contains both the frontend and the backend of the project.
 See our Github Wiki for more information on how to use this editor.

+# Project PSE
+This project was developed by six KIT students as part of our third semester academic duty.
+We adopted the waterfall model as our software development methodology, executing the project in four clearly defined phases: planning, design, implementation, and testing.
+Each phase was conducted with strict adherence to academic and industry standards, ensuring rigorous documentation and traceability throughout the process.
+This structured approach reinforced our theoretical understanding and practical application of software engineering principles while providing invaluable hands-on experience in managing a complete software development lifecycle.

 ## Build Instructions